simona-kurnavova/evolution_microrts/README.md

  val TEST_FILE = File("name of the file with saved model")
 ```

-Choose AIs to test about, their budget size and number of runs (for each AI:
+Choose AIs to test against, their budget size and number of runs for each AI:
 ```kotlin
 fun getTestingAIs(): MutableList<String> = mutableListOf(
             "ai.RandomBiasedAI",